Harker-Hackers/schoology-extension/docs/index.md

 Drag the unzipped folder to the page, and that's it!
 You have the extension installed!

 ## Usage
-To view your schedule and zoom links, hit your profile picture on the top right of any Schoology page.
+* **Zoom links and schedule**: To view your schedule and zoom links, hit your profile picture on the top right of any Schoology page.
 Hit "schedule" or "zoom links" in the dropdown menu.

 ![](images/dropdown.png)

-Too see overdue assignments, enter a course's page and look to the right of your screen.
+* **Overdue assignments**: To see overdue assignments, enter a course's page and look to the right of your screen.
 The overdue assignments should appear above the "upcoming".

-Too see lunch, look to the top of any Schoology page, next to the search button.
+* **Lunch**: Too see lunch, look to the top of any Schoology page, next to the search button.
 Hit the lunch button, and you will be directed to the week's lunch.

 ![](images/lunch-icon.png)